These short funny travel stories are sure to make you laugh!

 – Lindsey from Have Clothes, Will Travel

-8. A Traveler Story That’s Out Of This World (Literally)
+8. A Short Story About Traveling That’s Out Of This World (Literally)

 When the weather starts to warm up we love heading to the beach for a few days.
 Any beach really, though Miami holds a special place in our family’s hearts.
 We even have a favorite hotel by the beach that we always stay at.